JoeyChen-95/ECSE425_Project/FinalProject/README.md

 ### Setting

-1. After opening the EDA Playground, firstly we need to select VHDL under Language & Libraries, and then enter our testbench name Controller_tb under Top Entity.
+1. After opening the EDA Playground, firstly we need to select VHDL under Language & Libraries, and then enter our testbench name *Controller_tb* under Top Entity.
-2. Secondly, under Tool&Simulator, we selected the version Aldec Rivera Pro 2020.4, and the run time set as 200ns(larger program may need longer run time).
+2. Secondly, under Tool&Simulator, we selected the version Aldec Rivera Pro 2020.4, and the run time set as 1500ns(larger program may need longer run time).
 We need to select “Download files after run” to obtain the result files.

 ### Uploading
 1. We need to upload all the files in the "Pipelined Processor" directory.
 It includes all necessary VHDL componenets of the processor.